IRaihan97/FrisO/README.md

     	@PostMapping("/games")//Following method responds to POST requests on when "/games" is added to the RequestMapping url public Games createGame(@Valid @RequestBody Games game) {
-	    return gamesRepo.save(game);//Takes the @RequestBody Games Object and adds it to the games entity table }
+	    return gamesRepo.save(game);//Takes the @RequestBody Games Object and adds it to the games entity table
+	    //returns the added game as a JSON object to respond back }

 	@PutMapping("/games/upName/{id}")//Following method responds to PUT requests when "/games/upName/{id}" is added to the RequestMapping url